 The 13-foot 2.4 Metre is the single-person Paralympic class in which Paul Tingley won a Gold Medal at Beijing in 2008, the only Gold Medal ever won by a Canadian in any class of sailing.
 This boat is designed according to the “metre” rule, which makes it highly responsive and maneuverable, and technically challenging for the more advanced sailor.

-Kingston’s first sailing program for persons with a disability is open to Adults 18 and up.
+Kingston’s first adapted sailing program is open to anyone who requires some help to accommodate a disability..
 No previous sailing experience is required.
 All that’s required is a desire to experience the tremendous feeling of freedom sailing has to offer, and the desire to challenge oneself by trying something new.
 The program is currently offered to participants with physical disabilities, including the visually and hearing impaired.
 Sonar sailing is offered to anyone who does not have the ability to shift easily from side to side, and it be booked to accommodate friends and family members of regular program participants.

 The “Learn to Sail” program offers supervised sailing instruction which includes both practical on-water sessions and sailing theory.
 Participants will receive on shore instruction in sailing theory, safety, knots and rigging.
 Each day participants will enjoy the fun of sailing in a “Martin 16”.
 The instructional curriculum will be based on the Sail Canada standard.

 - Specially designed sailboats - that will not capsize and are easily accessible

 - Supervised or instructional courses offered starting in June